Lilford Hall

-Lilford Hall is a Grade I listed Jacobean stately home in Northamptonshire in the United Kingdom.
+Lilford Hall is a Grade I listed Jacobean stately home at Lilford in Northamptonshire in the United Kingdom.
 The 100-room house is located in the eastern part of the county, south of Oundle and north of Thrapston.

 History

 It was started in 1495 as a Tudor building, with a major Jacobean exterior extension added in 1635 and a Georgian interior adopted in the 1740s, having 32406 sqft of floor area.